krislyn288/-kh-fsd-jul2022-demo/about-me.md

 how to tackel changes to same on of code on local and remote file name : Sharleen Krislyn Gomes
 DOB: april 22, 1989
+love the summers in canada
+it so much fn to do all fun stuff outdoors during the summers i enjoy barbequing